-At August 27, 2011 and August 28, 2010, we did not have any off balance sheet arrangements.
+At August 25, 2012 and August 27, 2011, we did not have any off balance sheet arrangements, as defined in Item 303(a)(4)(ii) of Securities and Exchange Commission Regulation S-K.

 Seasonality

 Historically, our revenues and operating results have varied from quarter to quarter and are expected to continue to fluctuate in the future.
 These fluctuations have been due to a number of factors, including: general economic conditions in our markets; the timing of acquisitions and of commencing start-up operations and related costs; our effectiveness in integrating acquired businesses and start-up operations; the timing of nuclear plant outages; capital expenditures; seasonal rental and purchasing patterns of our customers; and price changes in response to competitive factors.
 In addition, our operating results historically have been lower during the second and fourth fiscal quarters than during the other quarters of the fiscal year.
 The operating results for any historical quarter are not necessarily indicative of the results to be expected for an entire fiscal year or any other interim periods.